petrzivny/symfony-react-skeleton/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Deploy to cloud
-This example is configured out-of-the-box for [this infrastructure](https://github.com/petrzivny/infrastructure-skeleton)
+This example is configured out-of-the-box for [infrastructure-skeleton](https://github.com/petrzivny/infrastructure-skeleton).
+It is useful for debugging or if you want to see your app running in prod ASAP.
+Real world deployment should be setup in CD pipeline.
-1. Provision your infrastructure by using mentioned infrastructure skeleton.
+1. Provision your infrastructure by using [infrastructure-skeleton](https://github.com/petrzivny/infrastructure-skeleton).
 Save output values from terraform apply.
-You will use them in point 3. and 4. (or use your own infrastructure).
+You will use them in point 3. and 4.
+You can of course use your own infrastructure.
 2. `cd .deploy/helm`
-3. Edit Chart.yaml and values.yaml files (use outputs from infrastructure terraform provisioning).
+3. Edit values.yaml file (use outputs from infrastructure terraform provisioning from point 1.).
 4. Build and push your prod images
    ```sh
    REGISTRY={artifact_registry}